 Engineers at Lilly are responsible for:

-• Operating and maintaining manufacturing, utility and automation systems in compliance with US and global regulations
+• Operating and maintaining manufacturing, utility and automation systems in compliance with US and

 • Searching for and implementing continuous improvements